-Ascentria provides immigration legal services, advocacy, and case management services to human trafficking survivors in Massachusetts.
+Ascentria provides immigration legal representation and consultation to human trafficking survivors in Massachusetts.
 Since 2008, Ascentria has been on the cutting edge of advocacy for human trafficking survivors in Massachusetts.
 In 2012, Ascentria founded the Human Trafficking Clinic at Boston University School of Law

 that allows law students to represent human trafficking victims with attorney supervision.
-In addition, Ascentria Attorney Julie Dahlstrom is a member of the Massachusetts Human Trafficking Task Force
+Ascentria staff continue to work closely with the Human Trafficking Clinic to refer cases and increase access to representation.

 Ascentria recently collaborated with WilmerHale and the Attorney General's Office to author the first manual for attorneys who are representing human trafficking victims in Massachusetts.
 Click here

 to read more about the manual.

 Human trafficking involves individuals of all ages, who may be subject to sexual or labor exploitation as a result of being tricked, lured, coerced, or forced into a vulnerable situation by traffickers.

 Federal law, through the Trafficking Victims Protection Act, defines trafficking as:

 (1)“Sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age;” or

 (2) “[T]he recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.”